pjanec/dirigent/README.md

  `--mode deamon|trayGui|remoteControlGui` .... select mode of operation

- - **deamon** ... no user inteface at all, just a log file
+ - `deamon` ... no user inteface at all, just a log file

- - **trayGui** ... an icon in tray with gui control app accessible from the context menu; the default
+ - `trayGui` ... an icon in tray with gui control app accessible from the context menu; the default

- - **remoteControlGui** ... not agent as such (not directly managing any local apps), just a remote control GUI that monitors the apps and remotely send commands to the agents
+ - `remoteControlGui` ... not agent as such (not directly managing any local apps), just a remote control GUI that monitors the apps and remotely send commands to the agents

+`--startHidden 0|1` .... start minimized (only works with `--trayGui` and `--remoteControlGui`)

 #### Another options

- `--singleMachine` .... no network, just single-machine operation (no master needed); forces --traygui automatically.

- `--startHidden 0|1` .... start minimized (only with --traygui and --remotecontrolgui)
+ `--masterPort 5042` ... mater's port number

+ `--masterIp 1.2.3.4` ... mater's IP address

  `--logFile xyz.log` ... what log file to use

  `--startupPlan <plan_name>` ... immediately loads and starts executing an initial plan before the connection to the master is estabilished

+ `--sharedConfigFile mySharedConfig.xml` ... what shared config file to use

+### Master configuration options
+`master.exe` is a console application designed to run in background on one of the computers.

+ `--masterPort 5042` ... what TPC port to run on

+ `--logFile xyz.log` ... what log file to use

+ `--sharedConfigFile mySharedConfig.xml` ... what shared config file to use

+ `--startupPlan <plan_name>` ... what plan to be forced on agents when they connect to master

 ### Agent Console Command Line Utility

 There is a small executable specialized for sending commands to agents.
 It connects to the master and send a command specified on the command line.